Fydyr/Galad-Islands/docs/en/user/basics/getting-started.md

 - **👥 Credits**: Discover the development team
 - **🚪 Quit**: Close the game

+### Game modes (quick note)

+When you press **Play**, you can choose between game modes.
+In particular, **AI vs AI** lets you watch two AIs play against each other as a spectator.
+In this mode the action bar shows both bases' gold concurrently so you can compare their economies; note that in AI vs AI tutorials do not appear.

 !!! tip "Recommended configuration"
     **Before your first game**, visit the **Options** menu to:
     - Adjust resolution to your screen